robotframework/rellu/BUILD.rst

 ===========================

 These instructions cover steps needed to create new releases of the ``rellu`` tool.
-Many individual steps are automated, but we do not want to automate the whole procedure because it would be hard to react if something goes terribly wrong.
+Many individual steps are automated, but we don't want to automate the whole procedure because it would be hard to react if something goes terribly wrong.
 When applicable, the steps are listed as commands that can be copied and executed on the command line.